 All of the cool kids drink and if we drink a bit too much misery loves company!

-We drink to connect, we drink to empower, we drink to sooth but find ourselves isolated, ashamed and in more pain.
+We drink to connect, we drink to empower, we drink to soothe but find ourselves isolated, ashamed, and in more pain.

 I knew that I needed to stop drinking but everything that I had ever learned about sobriety left me cold.